TezosTaqueria/taqueria/website/docs/plugins/plugin-smartpy.md

 title: SmartPy Plugin
 ---

-The SmartPy plugin provides a task to compile SmartPy smart contracts to Michelson
+The SmartPy plugin provides a task to compile SmartPy smart contracts to Michelson.

-Specifics of the SmartPy plugin's task implementation:
+## Plugin Architecture

+This plugin is developed for Taqueria built using TypeScript for NodeJS using the Taqueria Node SDK

+The plugin provides a `compile` task used for compiling SmartPy smart contracts to Michelson

 |  attribute |  value                   |
 |------------|:------------------------:|